 Adding a Friend to Your Car Insurance Policy – Weighing the Pros and Cons

 Adding a friend to your car insurance policy is a good idea if you are always lending your vehicle out.
 Without your friend listed on the policy, your insurance company can deny coverage in the event of an accident or collision.
-Read our guide below for the pros and cons of adding a friend to car insurance, and use our free quote comparison tool to find affordable rates after adding a friend to your auto insurance policy.
+Read our guide for the pros and cons of adding a friend to your car insurance, and use our free quote comparison tool to find affordable rates.

 Free Insurance Comparison